-Status: Site wide masterplan - strategy complete First phase (Willoughby Lane) - detailed planning Meridian Water Station - on-site Meridian Works meanwhile use - detailed planning
+Status: Site-wide masterplan complete First phase (Willoughby Lane) completed 2019 Meridian Water Station completed 2019 Strategic Infrastructure works in detailed planning

 Located in the southeast of the London Borough of Enfield, Meridian Water will be a model for a sustainable piece of city, making the most of the opportunities offered by the new Meridian Water Station, Cross Rail 2 and its location in the incredible landscape of the Upper Lea Valley.